Humid continental climate: Hot summer subtype

-Within North America, this climate includes small areas of central and southeast Canada (including Essex County, the core area of the Golden Horseshoe and Greater Montreal) and portions of the central and eastern United States from 100°W eastward to the Atlantic.
+Within North America, this climate includes portions of the central and eastern United States from east of 100°W to south of about the 44°N to the Atlantic.
 Precipitation increases further eastward in this zone and is less seasonally uniform in the west.
-The western states of the central United States (namely Montana, Wyoming, parts of southern Idaho, most of Lincoln County in Eastern Washington, parts of Colorado, parts of Utah, western Nebraska, and parts of western North and South Dakota) have thermal regimes which fit the Dfa climate type, but are quite dry, and are generally grouped with the steppe (BSk) climates.
-In the eastern United States Pennsylvania, Ohio, Illinois, Indiana, New York, and Massachusetts have this type of climate.
+The western states of the western United States (namely Montana, Wyoming, parts of southern Idaho, most of Lincoln County in Eastern Washington, parts of Colorado, parts of Utah, isolated parts of northern New Mexico, western Nebraska, and parts of western North and South Dakota) have thermal regimes which fit the Dfa climate type, but are quite dry, and are generally grouped with the steppe (BSk) climates.

+In the eastern and Midwestern United States, Iowa, Minnesota, Pennsylvania, Ohio, Illinois, Indiana, Southern Michigan southern New York, most of Connecticut and Rhode Island, and eastern Massachusetts fall into the hot-summer humid continental climate.
+In Canada, this climate type exists only over portions of Southern Ontario and the island of Montreal.

-In the Eastern Hemisphere, this climate regime is found within interior Eurasia, east-central Asia, and parts of India.
+In the Eastern Hemisphere, this climate regime is found within interior Eurasia and east-central Asia.
 Within Europe, the Dfa climate type is present near the Black Sea in southern Ukraine, the Southern Federal District of Russia, southern Moldova, Serbia, parts of southern Romania, and Bulgaria, but tends to be drier and can be even semi-arid in these places.
 In East Asia, this climate exhibits a monsoonal tendency with much higher precipitation in summer than in winter, and due to the effects of the strong Siberian High much colder winter temperatures than similar latitudes around the world, however with lower snowfall, the exception being western Japan with its heavy snowfall.

-Tōhoku, between Tokyo and Hokkaidō and Western coast of Japan also has a climate with Köppen classification Dfa, but is wetter even than that part of North America with this climate type.
-A variant which has dry winters and hence relatively lower snowfall with monsoonal type summer rainfall is to be found in northern China including Manchuria and parts of North China, and over much of the Korean Peninsula; it has the Köppen classification Dwa.
+Tōhoku on the western coast of Japan also has a climate with Köppen classification Dfa, but is wetter even than that part of North America with this climate type.
+A variant which has dry winters and hence relatively lower snowfall with monsoonal type summer rainfall is to be found in northern China including Manchuria and parts of North China, far East of Russia, and over much of the Korean Peninsula; it has the Köppen classification Dwa.
 Much of central Asia, northwestern China, and southern Mongolia has a thermal regime similar to that of the Dfa climate type, but these regions receive so little precipitation that they are more often classified as steppes (BSk) or deserts (BWk).